kyle0418/K-Note/README.md

 # K-Note
-Glad you test and submit bugs
+Glad you test it and submit bugs

 BUG List: